surajudamale/missingskill-learning/javascript.md

 - We can assign function to a variable.
 - Function can be return from another function.
 - Function can be **key : value** pair.
-- Function can be declare as well assign to a variable.
+- Function can be declare as well as assign to a variable.
     ```js
     const print = function(value) {
         console.log("value : ", value); //function exression assign to variable.